verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 If the pod status is not `Running`, see the instructions below for reviewing the `verrazzano-application-operator` logs.

 ### Review oam-kubernetes-runtime operator logs
-Review the `oam-kubernetes-runtime` pod logs for any indication that pod startup or the generation of workload or trait instances has failed.
+Review the `oam-kubernetes-runtime` pod logs for any indication that pod startup or the generation of workloads or traits has failed.
 The command to get the logs is below.
 ```shell
 $ kubectl logs -n verrazzano-system -l app.kubernetes.io/name=oam-kubernetes-runtime